New York sues Trump administration over Global Entry ban: It's 'political retribution'

 Wolf tweeted Sunday that the action "has nothing to do with illegal aliens receiving drivers licenses.
 NY is the ONLY state to shut off CBP access to DMV records used for law enforcement purposes in our homeland security mission.
 Without access, CBP cannot vet Trusted Traveler applicants.
 It's that simple."

-New York Gov. Andrew Cuomo said Friday that DHS does not need access to state motor vehicle records for the travel programs.
+New York Gov. Andrew Cuomo said Friday that Homeland Security does not need access to state motor vehicle records for the travel programs.

 "When you go for this clearance, you present yourself to a federal official, you have to go in person and provide the information to the federal government," he said.
 "They ask you for documents, they interview you and then they decide.
 They don’t have to go to a DMV database."